jonathansanger/AudioRecorder/README.md

 In a production app, I would store the audioItems array in a local database, perhaps Apple's CoreData, or a SQLlite db.
 And if the audio files were all stored in a backend, the logic in the AudioRecordingRepository could be updated to reflect that, and would give appropriate urls to the views for playback.

+*Note: Minimum requirements of iOS 15.0 to install and run this app.
+Several features take advantage of the latest iOS version (@FocusState, @App structure), but there are plenty of ways to handle this with a minimum version of iOS 14.0